-What this means for you: When you open an account, we will ask for your name, address, date of birth (in the case of an individual) taxpayer identification number, and other information that will allow us to identify you.
-We may also ask to see your driver's license or other identifying document in order to verify the information that you have provided to us.
-We are required by law to attempt to match the information provided by you against lists issued by various governmental agencies to confirm that you are not a known or suspected terrorist or in any way affiliated with a known or suspected terrorist group.
+Because of that, when you open an account, we will ask for your name, address, date of birth (in the case of an individual), taxpayer identification number, and other information that will allow us to identify you.
+We may also ask to see your driver’s license or other identifying documents in order to verify the information you provided to us.
+We are required by law to attempt to match the information provided by you with lists issued by various governmental agencies to confirm that you are not a known or suspected terrorist or in any way affiliated with a known or suspected terrorist group.

-If you have any questions about this process, please discuss them with the Executive Director or our trust administrator.
+If you have any questions about the process of opening an OBRA trust in Chicago or surrounding suburbs, please contact our Executive Director or our trust administrator.
 Thank you for your cooperation with this process.